 Focus Readers, 2018.

-I will admit I went into this book with firm opinions about the Electoral College.
+I went into this book with firm opinions about the Electoral College.
 After all, shouldn’t we as a democracy use the popular vote?
 My research revealed how the College functions to give people a voice in American politics.
 As with so many of my books, I had to learn before I could explain the topic to my readers.

 Co-authored with Duchess Harris.
 Part of the News Literacy series.

 Whether you go online to find information on to play games, you encounter ads.
 Researching this book taught me to recognize ads disguised as search results and content.
 I also learned how targeted advertising works.

 The Dakota Access Pipeline

 Part of the Special Reports series, Set 3.

 I wrote this book while the events at the Standing Rock Sioux Reservation in North Dakota were still unfolding.
 I quickly found that pro-oil and anti-oil sources were biased to the point that every fact had to be questioned.
 But this book gave me the opportunity to combine history and anthropology as well as the science of oil extraction in a single book.